 Many reviewers maintain that the sign of a superior jack stand is the quality of the finish, but the truth is that paint or powder coating can hide a multitude of sins.
 There are several critically important aspects other than the finish to consider when buying jack stands, and in the case of steel stands, you should look for the following:

-The base of a cheap, substandard jack stand is more often than not constructed from several pieces of metal that are welded together.
-Moreover, the welding is often of an abysmally poor standard, and you place your life at risk when you use such a product, so avoid any jack stand that has more than one weld in the base.
+The base of a cheap, substandard jack stand is more often not constructed from several pieces of metal that are welded together.
+Moreover, the welding is often of an abysmally poor standard, and you place your life at risk when you use such a product.
+So, avoid any jack stand that has more than one weld in the base.

 Logic (and experience) dictates that the wider the base of the jack stand is, the larger the force required to make the stand fall over, such as when the car that is being worked on is shaken during a repair procedure.
 This is particularly important to bear in mind when the surface of the work area is not perfectly smooth and level.

 The widely spaced legs of most jack stands make it possible (and safe) to support a vehicle on surfaces that are not perfectly level since the weight that each stands supports is spread over a large area.